A Documentation of Gweno: subsistence and traditions among the hills of Kilimanjaro

 Funding Body | ELDP |

-Collection Status | Forthcoming |
+Collection Status | Collection online |

-Summary of the deposit
+Summary of the collection

 This corpus will contain 30 hours of video.
 These recordings will focus on documenting natural speech revolving around the topic of subsistence.
 The corpus will be comprised of communicative events, procedural texts, dialogue, narratives, and interviews of farming traditions, and practices used to care for cattle.
-These recordings will also be supplemented with audio recording of grammatical elicitation and wordlists.
+These recordings will also be supplemented with audio recordings of grammatical elicitation and wordlists.

 Group represented

 This collection is focused on the Gweno people.
-Historically Gweno was the primary language of the region, however modern day, the primary language is considered to be Asu (also known as Pare).
+Historically Gweno was the primary language of the region, however modern-day, the primary language is considered to be Asu (also known as Pare).
 As an ethnic group, the Gweno people do not consider themselves distinct from the Pare group, they have much of their history and traditions in common.
 There are no longer any monolingual speakers of Gweno, with most speakers being at minimum trilingual in Gweno, Asu, and Swahili.

 Language information